 Take a look at the seller membership levels.
 You’d have to sell an awful lot of guns for the Platinum Access membership to be worth it, but if your shop specializes in firearms, the Platinum Access membership may be a worthwhile investment for you.

-TexasGunTrader prioritizes what’s near the buyer, above and beyond product description— which is great for pawn shops.
+TexasGunTrader prioritizes what’s near the buyer, above and beyond product description.
 It has a search feature, but it is not prominent.
-Since it’s purely focused on the state of Texas, Texas pawnbrokers don’t have to worry about gun sales across state lines, which have to be from a federal firearms license holder to another FFL holder.
+Since it’s purely focused on the state of Texas, you don’t have to worry about gun sales across state lines, which have to be from a federal firearms license holder to another FFL holder.

 At the top, you can click a city like “Dallas” or “El Paso,” and immediately go to a page that shows what guns are for sale near you.